pierreprinetti/splitexcel/README.md

 splitexcel
 ==========

-Crude Visual Basic script for splitting each Excel sheet in a separate file.
+Crude Visual Basic script that splits each Excel sheet of a given workbook in a separate file.
 Windows only.

 Unzip and double-click on the installer.